Cary Granat: Career

 In 2000, Granat co-founded Walden Media.
 He served as CEO from 2000 to 2009.
 As CEO, Granat gained the rights to C.S.
 Lewis’ Chronicles of Narnia series and oversaw production on the first film of the franchise, The Lion, The Witch, and the Wardrobe—one of the highest-grossing films of 2005.
 The Narnia franchise has generated over $1.62 billion in theatrical gross on its first three installments.
 In addition to the Chronicles of Narnia, Granat produced the Journey to the Center of the Earth franchise, Charlotte’s Web, James Cameron’s Aliens of the Deep, Ghosts of the Abyss, Bridge to Terabithia, Holes, and over 50 other children's films and books.
 Granat built out Walden's film, educational, and faith activities locally in the U.K., Australia, New Zealand, South Korea, France, Germany, Japan, and other foreign markets.
-In addition to his duties as CEO, Granat was appointed in April 2004 as president of Anschutz Film Group, whereby the company acquired Crusader Entertainment and supervised the completion of the award-winning biography Ray and the Matthew McConaughey film, Sahara.
-After Granat and team produced Amazing Grace, he and company co-founder Michael Flaherty earned the prestigious John Templeton Foundation Epiphany Prize.
+In addition to his duties as CEO, Granat was appointed in April 2004 as president of Anschutz Film Group, whereby the company acquired Crusader Entertainment and supervised the completion of the biography Ray and the Matthew McConaughey film, Sahara.
+In 2005, Granat received the P.T.
+Barnum Award from Tufts University for his exceptional work in the field of media and entertainment.
+After Granat and team produced Amazing Grace, he and company co-founder Michael Flaherty earned the John Templeton Foundation Epiphany Prize.

 From 2010 to 2014, Granat was a partner at Reel FX/Granat Ent.
-The artist-driven production and development company, Granat Entertainment, merged with animation studio Reel FX in order to create a new live-action/animation studio.
-The company forged partnerships with Andrew Adamson, Guillermo Del Toro, James Cameron, Cirque du Soleil, Fox Film, Steve Aoki and others while producing Free Birds, The Book of Life, World Away, The Hive, and other projects.
+The production and development company, Granat Entertainment, merged with animation studio Reel FX in order to create a new live-action/animation studio.
+The company forged partnerships with Andrew Adamson, Guillermo Del Toro, James Cameron, Cirque du Soleil, Fox Film, Steve Aoki and others while producing Free Birds, The Book of Life, World Away, and The Hive.

 In 2012, Granat co-founded and launched Immersive Artistry, an entertainment business.
 The company is a participatory experience considered the newest evolution in media placing you inside the movie, rather than watching it.
 The company will be launching its first locations in Las Vegas, China, and throughout the world in 2019.
 Granat serves as the company CEO.

-In 2014, Granat founded EMH Consulting Group, Inc., a Consultancy and Film Operations group that represent Foreign Governments in their effort to build and/or rebuild their film and television operations into sustainable industries.
-Granat and his team have taken their history of producing films in over 40 countries, which have grossed north of $5.8 billion in theatrical revenues, and brought those skill sets to New Zealand, Romania, Montenegro, Latvia, and Kazakhstan.
+In 2014, Granat founded EMH Consulting Group, Inc., a Consultancy and Film Operations group that represent Foreign Governments in their effort to build and/or rebuild their film and television operations.

 Activism

 Granat is a board member of the World Information Transfer of the United Nations and organizes an annual conference on Children's Health and the Environment every December.
 In 2004, Granat co-founded The Forgotten Dog Foundation, a dog rescue foundation specializing in emergency medical needs.